Workoholic-Jap/vanitygen/README.md

 ### Using your new vanity address

-On blockchain: just click on Import/Export and add your new public address (and add the private key).
+On blockchain: just click on Import/Export and add your new private key.

+### Saying thanks

+If you liked it, feel free to send some coins my way:

+**1ConstiNNkcAvymc97JK7VngmabtBtAyuU**

 #### Original Author & Contributors